 A fractured tooth is one that breaks above the gum line and a portion of it completely separating.
 The severity of a tooth fracture depends on the depth of the tooth structure that is exposed.
 Often, a tooth fracture occurs from dental trauma or impact to the face or mouth.
 Thankfully, Dr. Monahan can treat fractured teeth by take digital x-rays of the area surrounding the tooth and possibly restore it in one visit.

 Deep tooth fractures that expose the dentin layer can cause elevated sensitivity.
 At this point, the tooth is liable to decay if not treated.
 Most notably, a fractured or visibly broken tooth affects your appearance.
-Even more, a broken tooth can create a sharp edge and cause discomfort.
+Even more, a broken tooth can create a sharp edge and cause discomfort, and may ultimate result in a dental implant.

 An ill-fitting crown is one that does not fit correctly.
 A crown that does not have a snug fit may not protect your natural tooth structure.
 If the ill-fitting crown is left untreated, it can result in worsening decay that can spread to the root and pulp of the tooth.
 Therefore, requiring a root canal and crown procedure, or even worse, potential loss of the tooth altogether.